Start Here: Beginner Astronomy

 Premium Picks (worth paying for)

-If you buy only one book: Turn Left at Orion.
-If you want a broader reference, The Backyard Astronomer’s Guide.
+If you want a deeper reference: The Backyard Astronomer’s Guide.

 Turn Left at Orion (Amazon) – The best “what to observe and how to find it” book for beginners with a small telescope; practical charts and step-by-step guidance that gets you to real targets fast.